Margie Wright

 Marjorie Ann Wright (born December 28, 1952) is an American former college softball coach.
-She was the head softball coach at California State University, Fresno—more commonly known as Fresno State—from 1986 to 2012.
-She led the Fresno State Bulldogs to the NCAA national softball championship in 1998 and is the NCAA's second all-time winningest softball coach.
+She was the head coach of the Fresno State Bulldogs softball team from 1986 to 2012, and led them to the NCAA national softball championship in 1998.
+She is the NCAA's second all-time winningest softball coach.
 She also ranks second all-time in career victories among NCAA Division I coaches in all sports.
 She was inducted into the National Fastpitch Coaches Association Hall of Fame in 2000 and the International Women's Sports Hall of Fame in 2001.
 She retired at the end of the 2012 season.

 Athlete

 Wright grew up in Warrensburg, Illinois and graduated from Warrensburg-Latham High School.
 She attended Illinois State University, where she was a pitcher for the 1973 Illinois State softball team that was the national runner-up at the AIAW Women's College World Series.
 Wright pitched all 16 innings in the title game as the Redbirds narrowly fell to Arizona State, 4-3.
 On the day of that final, Wright heroically hurled 30 innings in three games.
 For pitching too many innings in one day, a three-woman Illinois sports commission suspended her from pitching in any game in her upcoming senior season and also banned the softball team from post-season play in 1974.
 She also pitched a no-hitter in a loss in the semifinals of the 1972 Women's College World Series.
 Wright went on to pitch for the St. Louis Hummers in the women's professional softball league.